-MAS just eased restrictions on car loans.
-But before you run out and get a loan, check your credit score and make these preparations.
+Before you run out and get a loan, check your credit score and make these preparations.

-Car Loans are Less Restrictive in 2016
+Car Loans are Less Restrictive Now

 Monthly repayments would be $946.
 The total amount repaid over seven years would be $79,464, and the total interest repaid would be $10,964.

-We note that the down-payment of $68,500 is enough to cover the down-payment on a three room flat.
+We note that the down-payment of $68,500 is enough to cover the down-payment on a three-room flat.
 In addition, the monthly repayment of $946 is a significant commitment.
 Both are factors that should make anyone think twice before taking the plunge.

-But if you absolutely must have a car, here are some steps to ensure you’re ready to get a car loan:
+But if you absolutely must have a car, here are some steps to ensure that you’re ready to get a car loan:

 1. Check Your Credit Score

 If you have a poor credit score, there is a possibility that the bank will lower your loan quantum.
-If your credit report reflects serious issues, such as a credit grade of C or a statement of default, it is possible that your loan application will be rejected altogether.
+If your credit report reflects serious issues, such as a credit grade of ‘C’ or a statement of default, it is possible that your loan application will be rejected altogether.